 Free SSL: Never before has it been so convenient to switch WordPress to HTTPS

-Three years ago, when the two Google developers made their case for TLS, you had to buy SSL certificates and install them yourself.
-This has changed dramatically in the meantime; and for the better.
+Three years ago, when the two Google developers made their plea for TLS, you still had to buy SSL certificates and install them yourself.
+That has since changed dramatically, and for the better.

-In 2016, the Let's Encrypt initiative started issuing free SSL Certificates.
-Thanks Sponsors like - no wonder - Chrome, but also Facebook and companies from the WordPress -universe, Californians today can provide almost 40 million active free SSL certificates.
+In 2016, the Let's Encrypt initiative launched its issuance of free SSL certificates.
+Thanks to sponsors such as Chrome, but also Facebook and companies from the WordPress universe, the Californians can now provide almost 40 million active free SSL certificates.

-This development has massively influenced the hosting landscape: free SSL certificates are standard today and even the setup is now possible for every user thanks to the integration of one-click installations.
+This development has had a massive impact on the hosting landscape: free SSL certificates are now standard and even setup is now possible for any user thanks to the integration of one-click installations.

 In the past, HTTPS was WordPress a real pain